 The Pulse is GGC’s official e-newsletter that showcases news, events, stories and announcements GGC faculty and staff need to know.
 The communications team distributes the newsletter daily.

-To include information in the next edition of The Pulse, submit requests by 12 p.m. each day.
+To include information in The Pulse, submit requests by 12 p.m. each day.
 Content must be applicable to faculty and staff.
 The Pulse is not delivered to students and only limited content regarding students, such as Notables, will appear.

 Social media is a powerful tool to engage with the GGC community.
 Starting an account is simple, but maintaining the account takes a plan and dedication.